Tuesday Treks

 Date: Tuesdays

 Join us for a refreshing morning walk on a Lyme preserve led by a board or staff member of the Lyme Land Trust.
-The leaders will alternate each week between Sue Cope, Wendy Hill, Tony Irving, and Kristina White with Brady, canine guide.
-The walks are moderately easy unless noted.
+The leaders will alternate each week between Jim Arrigoni, Wendy Hill, and Ryan Quinn.
+The walks are about 2 hours and are moderately easy unless noted.
 Bring a water bottle and dress for the weather.
-Reservations are required.
-Contact walk leader to reserve.
+Contact walk leader to register to be notified about last minute cancellations.
+Walk-ins welcome.

 Inclement weather cancels.